MSUTeam/BBParser/README.md

 pyinstaller --onefile BBReader.py

 To enable debug and write to local files, write DEBUG and execute input.
 To disable, write !DEBUG.

+To write a PARSEME command that appends to the file instead of overwriting the content, add `:APPEND` after the command ID.
+Example: `PARSEME;mod_plan_perks;PerkBuild:APPEND;[payload];`. ":APPEND" will be removed from the ID.